 Best Side Dishes for Raspberry cheesecake (no bake)

-Pairing side dishes with your no-bake raspberry cheesecake can create a delightful dessert spread.
-Here are some great options to consider:
+Pairing side dishes with your raspberry cheesecake (no bake) can elevate your dessert experience.
+Here are some great options:

-- Fresh Fruit Salad: A mix of seasonal fruits provides freshness that complements the richness of the cheesecake.
+- Fresh Fruit Salad – A mix of seasonal fruits adds freshness and lightness alongside your rich dessert.

-- Chocolate Mousse: The light and airy chocolate mousse can balance out the tartness of the raspberry flavor.
+- Chocolate Mousse – The richness of chocolate mousse complements the tartness of raspberry cheesecake perfectly.

 Common Mistakes to Avoid

-- Skipping the chilling step: Not allowing the cheesecake to set properly can result in a runny texture.
-Be sure to chill it for at least 4 hours.
+- Skipping the chilling time: Not allowing the cheesecake enough time to set will lead to a runny texture.
+Always chill for at least 4 hours.

-- Overmixing the filling: Mixing too vigorously can incorporate too much air, leading to cracks as the cheesecake sets.
+- Overmixing the filling: Mixing too vigorously can incorporate too much air, resulting in cracks.
 Mix gently until just combined.

-- Not pressing the crust firmly enough: A loose crust will crumble when serving.
-Press the mixture firmly into the pan for a sturdy base.
+- Not pressing the crust firmly: A loose crust can crumble when slicing.
+Press it down firmly into the pan for stability.

 Refrigerator Storage

-- item Store the raspberry cheesecake (no bake) in an airtight container in the refrigerator.
+- item Store leftover raspberry cheesecake (no bake) in an airtight container.

 Freezing Raspberry cheesecake (no bake)